mpark4656/tic-tac-toe_AI/README.md

 2. The game should end in a draw when playing against an experienced human player.

-First Release - 9/10/2016
+Completed - 9/10/2016
 --------------------------------------------------------
 1. See main.cpp for an example of a game driver
 2. The computer plays a perfect game against a human player
-3. The program requires input validation.
+3. The program still requires input validation.

 Created by mpark.